 Ask customers to leave positive feedback and reviews

 Some platforms, such as Facebook, allow your customers to leave you star reviews.
 When you finish each job, be sure to ask them to leave you a review on your Facebook profile.
-Alternatively, write down what they say and (with their permission) post what they say in quote marks.
+Alternatively, write down what they say and post what they say in quote marks.
 If you’re particularly tech savvy, you could even put the review on a colourful background to make it stand out (Facebook can do this for you).

 Consider paid advertising